GongT/baobao/@idlebox/typescript-transformer-dual-package/README.md

-# Abstract
-Copied one file from [Zoltu/typescript-transformer-append-js-extension](Zoltu/typescript-transformer-append-js-extension), Thanks👍.

 # What is this
 > this package is a **t**typescript transformer, it compile all source files **again** after normal compile, to generate `.cjs` files.